-- Transfer to prepared baking sheet and bake for 20 minutes, flip and bake for another 10 minutes or so (see note).
+- Transfer to prepared baking sheet and bake for 20 minutes, flip and bake for another 10 minutes.

 - Serve with your favorite dip/sauce!

-- Don’t force flip!
-Depending on the size of your patties, you may need to cook for longer before flipping.
+- Don't force flip!
 They should flip easily.
 If they don’t, return the pan back into the oven and cook for a few more minutes until they do.
 Otherwise, they will break.

 - Store in an airtight container once they’re cool enough to handle.
 Since they aren’t fried, there’s not enough oil to keep them moist and the cakes will dry out.

-- Store in an airtight container for 3-4 days or Flash freeze and store in an airtight container or freezer-safe bag for up to 2 months.
+- Store in an airtight container for 3-4 days in the fridge or Flash freeze and store in an airtight container or freezer-safe bag for up to 2 months.
 Thaw in the fridge overnight.

 Need SIMPLE, REALISTIC tips and strategies for adding variety to your child’s diet?
 Join my FREE email series! you’ll also receive a super handy Vegetable and Spice Pairing chart!